 A debit note records an adjustment by a supplier of the amount owed to that supplier by a business.
 Typically, a debit note is created in response to a credit note received by the business from a supplier, although not all supplier credits are formally documented.
 Debit notes are internal; that is, they are not normally provided to the supplier.
 They might be for:

 A debit note makes all necessary corrections to inventory, expense, and tax accounts.
 It does not record actual receipt of money from the supplier, but only adjusts the supplier’s balance in Accounts payable.
 A debit note can be created regardless of whether the supplier has yet been paid for the goods or services.

 A debit note should not normally be used if the original transaction was a cash purchase, because the purchase will not have been recorded in the supplier’s subaccount in Accounts payable.
-In such situations, a direct receipt should usually be entered in the Receipts & Payments tab.
+In such situations, a direct receipt should usually be entered.
 In these cases, enter quantities returned to the supplier as negative numbers.
 However, if the cash seller has also been defined as a supplier and offers an account credit rather than a cash refund, a debit note may be used.